[This policy was approved by the Student Life Council and the President's Council and became effective April 26, 2001. See revision history below.]

 Printing: Network users are expected to use network printing in a responsible manner by printing only those materials essential to educational, academic, or College needs and by printing selected text rather than full text when possible.

-Personally Owned Devices:
+A Note on Personally Owned Devices:

 Violations and Sanctions

 Process: Reported violations will be investigated.
-If the investigation yields substantial evidence of a violation of the Network Use Policy, the case will be heard through the normal College processes for reviewing a violation of policy.
+If the investigation yields evidence of a violation of the Network Use Policy, the case will be heard through the normal College processes for reviewing a violation of policy.
 For example, possible violations involving students would be heard through the Student Judicial System; those involving faculty members, through the Office of the Provost; and those involving other members of the College community, through the Department of Human Resources.

 Other users who violate this policy will be subject to sanctions and/or network use limitations as determined by the Provost, Director of Human Resources, or other appropriate College official.
-Information Technology has the authority to temporarily revoke network access or take other appropriate action in order to maintain network security or health until the Vice President for College Life and Dean of Students (or other designee) reviews an alleged infraction of the Network Use Policy.
+Information Technology has the authority to temporarily revoke network access or take other appropriate action in order to maintain network security or health until the Vice President for College Life (or other designee) reviews an alleged infraction of the Network Use Policy.